sigp/positions-vacant/README.md

 Currently open roles are listed as separate markdown files in this repository.

-Presently there are two position available:
+There are presently two positions available:
   - [Blockchain Rust Developer](blockchain-developer.md)
   - [Security Engineer](security-engineer.md)